prt-prt/esp32-MotorController/README.md

 ## Customization

-You can customize the pin assignments at the beginning of the `motor_control.cpp` file if you need to use different GPIO pins on your ESP32.
+You can customize the pin assignments at the beginning of the `motor_control.cpp` file if you need to use different GPIO pins on your microcontroller.

 To implement additional movement modes or alter the existing ones, refer to the corresponding mode files in the `src` directory.